vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_psc_registration_error.md

 - `Exception in thread "main" com.vmware.admiral.auth.idm.psc.saml.sso.admin.SsoAdminClientException: Provided credentials are not valid.`
 - `Exception in thread "main" com.vmware.xenon.common.LocalizableValidationException: 'xyz' is required`

-To access the PSC logs, run the `journalctl -u fileserver` command.
+To access the PSC logs, log into the appliance VM and run the `journalctl -u fileserver` command.

 ## Cause ##